bbondy/stack-view/README.md

 ##Running

-Start the DB server:
+Start the mongo server

-`redis-server src/redis.conf`
+Import 1 or more sites as specified in the config.js file.

 Start the web server: